w3c/wpsig/spc-psd2.md

 System might be the Relying Party.

 <img src="spc-general.png" alt="General SPC Flow Diagram; PUML source available"/>

-### SPC and Delegated Authentication

-As mentioned earlier, one design goal of SPC is to scale across merchants.
-The general SPC flow emphasizes this point: the user enrolls for SPC authentication once (e.g., with the issuing bank) and can then authenticate on any merchant site without re-enrolling.

-SPC can also be used in "delegated authentication" use cases, where the merchant (or their payment service provider) is the Relying Party.
-When the merchant or payment service provider, is the Relying
-Party:

-* The "native browser UX" and "cryptographic evidence" benefits of SPC remain relevant, but there is likely to be less "scalability across merchants."

-* Other parties in the payment ecosystem (e.g., the ACS in EMV® 3-D Secure) may not be in a position to directly validate the authentication results, but the authentication may still be useful as part of a risk assessment strategy.
-As an example of such a strategy, see [Technical Note: FIDO Authentication and EMV 3-D Secure – Using FIDO for Payment Authentication](https://fidoalliance.org/technical-note-fido-authentication-and-emv-3-d-secure-using-fido-for-payment-authentication/) by the FIDO Alliance and [Use of FIDO Data in 3-D Secure Messages](https://www.emvco.com/wp-content/uploads/documents/EMVCo_3DS_FIDOData-WPv1.0_20200710.pdf) by EMVCo.

 ## SPC Used in Specific Authentication Protocols